Updated 21 October 2021

 While it's unreasonable to expect your accountant to be on call day and night, it's fair to expect them to return your call or email the same day – especially if you're asking for their advice on something time-sensitive.
 Chasing your accountant, again and again, could be a sign it's time to move on.

+When contemplating changing your accountant, price plays a big factor.
 The average fees for an accountant will vary depending on several factors, including your location, whether they are chartered or not, their areas of specialism and how many years of experience they have.
 We've answered the question 'How much do accountants charge?' in our previous article, which could give you an idea of whether the fees you're paying your accountant for their services are reasonable or not.
 But it's also a pretty complicated question.

 Accountants operating in London are likely to charge a lot more for their services than those based in a small town, and for good reason.
 The Trust for London found that London residents need around £2,000 per year more income than residents of other cities to cover the higher cost of living.
 Add into the mix overheads for any office space, and your accountant's fees probably seem more reasonable.